felixfan/PyHLA/README.md

 #### 3.7.1.7 Consensus sequence (`--consensus`)

+For residual level only.
 When low resolution HLA typing was used in the input file, the program takes the consensus string of all possible high-resolution HLA typings, marking polymorphic amino acid positions as unknown.
+See section 3.4.1.5.

+#### 3.7.1.8 Digits resolution (`--digit`)

+For allele level only.
+Test of association using two digits, four digits or six digits.
+When two was used, alleles such as `A*02:01` and `A*02:06` will be combined as `A*02`.
+Default value is 4.

+#### 3.7.1.9 Minimal allele/allele group frequency (`--freq`)

+For allele level only.
+A value between 0 and 1.
+Only alleles/allele groups have frequency higher than this threshold will be included in association analysis.
+Default value is 0.

 ### 3.7.2 Examples